-Day-to-day asset management includes the routine inspection and maintenance repair of public realm assets such as footpaths, roads and playground equipment to ensure safety.
+Day-to-day asset management includes the routine inspection and maintenance of council assets such as buildings, vehicles, footpaths, roads and playground equipment to ensure safety.

 Medium to longer-term activities include the monitoring, planning, renewal, creation and disposal of assets.
 Ageing assets can require significant ongoing maintenance, and this must be balanced against the need to provide new assets and services for our rapidly growing community.